tkodev/lib-gulp-json-tasks/README.md

 # Gulp Task Wrapper
 - 🔍 Gulp Task Wrapper - A NPM module to help build Gulp (v4.x.x) tasks using simple JSON object.
+- Gulp Task Wrapper simplifies Gulpfile task creation via preset tasks included in our module.
 - Gulp mixes configuration with logic - leading to mixing of concerns and bloated files.
-- Why concern yourself with gulp streams, transforms, etc when most developer needs can be fulfilled with a few lines of JSON which then makes available a few preset tasks.
+- Why concern yourself with gulp streams, transforms, etc when most  few lines of JSON that activate preset tasks.

-## USAGE
+## Usage Summary
-- Gulp Task Wrapper simplifies Gulpfile task creation via preset tasks included in our module.
+- Prep: Load the module
-	- We first supply the module with a JSON object specifying the tasks and configuration
+- Step 1: We first supply the module with a JSON object specifying the tasks and configuration
 	- `delete` type tasks: deletes folders using `del`
 	- `sass` type tasks: process files using `gulp-sass`, `post-css`, `autoprefixer`, `gulp-sourcemaps`
 	- `js` type tasks: process files using `gulp-concat`, `gulp-uglify`, `gulp-sourcemaps`
 	- `img` type tasks: process files using `gulp-imagemin`
 	- `copy` type tasks: process files using gulp's `gulp.src`, `gulp.dest`
 	- `bs` and `bs-reload` type tasks: creates a BrowserSync instance task and reload task, respectively.
-	- The module then takes this JSON object and depending on contents, make available certain preset tasks for Gulp.
+- Step 2: The module then takes this JSON object and depending on contents, make available certain preset tasks for Gulp.

-### Prep - Load the module
+### Prep
 Let's load the module
 - On Node.js / CommonJS:
   - in terminal: `npm install gulp-task-wrapper`